ok-steve/synthia/README.md

-# static-starter
+# synthia

-A starter template for building static sites.
+A web audio project.